 Elegance, versatility, and sophistication

 When one looks at the long-term possibilities of a good pair of brown shoes, the styling options are nearly endless.
-A high-quality pair of leather brown dress shoes can even go through a process known as a patina, whereby an artistic coloring is given to either new or aged shoes.
+A high-quality pair of brown leather dress shoes can even go through a process known as a patina, whereby an artistic coloring is given to either new or aged shoes.
 This brings out the neutral colors and creates a unique contrast, accentuating what is already there.
 Many high-end brands even incorporate this process into their craftsmanship to deliver superior designs, perfect for upmarket events, formal occasions, and style in the workplace.

 On the other end of the spectrum, single-colored brown dress shoes can suit both casual and formal attire very well, making them supremely versatile.
-Every wardrobe needs a good pair of black Oxfords, but a few varying shades of brown dress shoes will serve you even better.
+Every men’s wardrobe needs a good pair of black Oxfords, but a few varying shades of stylish brown dress shoes will serve you even better.